 The Vitamin C + A challenge

-THDA was chosen for the AIO because of its ability to play well with other ingredients; in particular its potent synergy with HPR and Vitamin E. Traditionally, retinoid and Vitamin C are challenging to combine within the same formula, or sometimes even within a skincare routine, due to the contrasting pH levels needed for each ingredients’ stability.
+THDA was chosen for the AIO because of its ability to play well with other ingredients; in particular its potent synergy with HPR and Vitamin E. Traditionally, Retinoid and LAA Vitamin C are challenging to combine within the same formula, or sometimes even within a skincare routine, due to the contrasting pH levels needed for each ingredients’ stability and LAA percutaneous absorption issues.
 Additionally, there is potential for serious skin irritation from both ingredients depending on the form, concentrations and the order in which they are used.
-But this is where this Vitamin C ester provides a major advantage: unlike water-soluble Vitamin C derivatives who need an acidic pH (3.5 or lower) within a formula, oil-soluble THDA is effective at pH levels of 5.5-6.5, the same range that HPR requires.
+But this is where this Vitamin C ester provides a major advantage: unlike most water-soluble Vitamin C derivatives who need an acidic pH (3.5 or lower) within a formula, oil-soluble THDA is effective at pH levels of 5.5-6.5, the same range that HPR requires.
 Fancy that!
-At a skin-friendly, more neutral pH range of 5.5-6.5, this duo is highly unlikely to create irritation and both ingredients can work side-by-side to address fine lines, dark spots, blemishes, with an overall ‘renewing’ effect- the benefits list can go on for a while.
+At a skin-friendly, more neutral pH range of 5.5, this duo is highly unlikely to create irritation and both ingredients can work side-by-side to address fine lines, dark spots, blemishes, with an overall ‘renewing’ effect- the benefits list can go on for a while.

 The complimentary antioxidant: Vitamin E